ivandustin/sarx/README.md

 # sarx
-A simple bioinspired artificial neural network library in JAX
+A simple bioinspired artificial neural network in JAX